Can I Sue My HOA for My Slip and Fall?

 - Causation.
 You must demonstrate that the HOA’s breach of duty was the actual cause of your injuries.
 This requires establishing that the slip and fall would not have occurred had the HOA fulfilled its responsibilities.

 - Comparative negligence.
-If it’s determined that you contributed to your injury by acting recklessly or not paying attention to obvious dangers, your compensation may be reduced accordingly.
+If it’s found that you contributed to your injury by acting recklessly or ignoring obvious hazards, your compensation may be reduced accordingly.
+Michigan follows a modified comparative negligence rule, meaning you must be less than 50% at fault for your accident to receive compensation.

-Michigan uses modified comparative negligence.
-You must be less than 50% responsible for your accident to receive compensation. - HOA governing documents.
+- HOA governing documents.
 HOAs often have governing documents, including bylaws and Declaration of Covenants, Conditions, and Restrictions (CC&Rs), which outline their responsibilities and the extent of their liability.
 These documents may affect the association’s liability in specific cases.

 What Defenses Might the HOA Use Against Your Claim?